Rochester Penalties For Assault In The First Degree (NY PL 120.10)

 The attorneys at Friedman & Ranzenhofer provide aggressive criminal defense to clients facing even serious criminal charges in Rochester.

-For help with Assault In The First Degree charges, call us today at 716-542-5444 for a free consultation.
+For help with Assault In The First Degree charges, call us today at 716-542-5444 for a legal consultation.